erikutterstrom/vue-test/README.md

 ## Setting: </br>
 - Tools - Computer
-- Time limit - 30 minutes
+- Time limit - 24 hours

 ## Objective:
 The candidate is supposed to use the project's boilerplate to create a functioning application. </br>